lunaradev1/lunaradev1/README.md

 ## What do I use?

-Mainly [VS Code](https://code.visualstudio.com) for development, but once I have money for the JetBrains IDEs, you bet I'm dropping that part of Microsoft.
+Mainly [VS Code](https://code.visualstudio.com) and [Neovim](https://neovim.io) for development, but once I have money for the JetBrains IDEs, you bet I'm dropping that part of Microsoft.

-I also use [EndeavourOS](https://endeavouros.com/) after getting fed up with Microsoft, trying to learn Neovim as well.
+I also use [EndeavourOS](https://endeavouros.com/) after getting fed up with Microsoft.

 ---